-Since the Korean peninsula lies distant from the margin, it is largely comprised of basement metamorphic rocks and volcanics and it has no onshore petroleum potential in the south.
-However, flanked by the Yellow Sea, the East Sea (Sea of Japan), and the South Sea, the peninsula has extensive continental shelf intra-cratonic basins which opened along the western and eastern coastal plain.
-In South Korea these are the Ulleung Basin (east), the Jeju Basin (south) and the Yellow Sea Basin (west) containing sequences of Mesozoic and Cenozoic sediments.
+Since the Korean peninsula lies distant from the margin, it is largely comprised of basement metamorphic rocks and volcanics and has no onshore petroleum potential in South Korea.
+However, the onshore basement is flanked by the Yellow Sea, the East Sea (Sea of Japan), and the South Sea where extensive continental shelf intra-cratonic basins opened along the western and eastern coastal plain.
+In South Korea these are the Ulleung Basin (east), the Jeju Basin (south) and the Yellow Sea Basin (west).
+All contain sequences of Mesozoic and Cenozoic sediments.

-Located in the East Sea between South Korea and Japan, the Ulleung Basin has 10 kms of clastic sediments deposited along its southwestern margin.
+The Ulleung Basin - is located in the East Sea between South Korea and Japan.
+It has 10 kms of clastic sediments deposited along its southwestern margin.
 Here the Donghae-1 gas field was discovered in 1997 containing late Miocene shallow marine sandstone reservoirs sealed with silty shales.

-The eastern part of the Yellow Sea Basin lies in South Korea with the remainder in China.
+The Yellow Sea Basin - the eastern part lies in South Korea with the remainder in China.
 It includes a number of sub-basins but none have yielded commercial hydrocarbons.

 KOREA (SOUTH): SEDIMENTARY BASINS